- Are you interested in the nature of reality?

 This course discusses the question "What is Philosophy?" and the relationship of philosophy to science, art, religion and politics.
 We will read both classical and contemporary philosophy texts to study the different methods and problems of philosophy.

 Face-to-face learningPrerequisitesHSP105GCritical ThinkingMandatory (required) course5A mandatory (required) course for the programme5 ECTS, creditsCourse DescriptionThe aim of this course is to show students the importance of critical thinking by introducing its main concepts and methods as well as different understandings of the notion.
 Furthermore, the aim is to train students in critical thinking and argumentation, both in a philosophical and an everyday context.
 Special emphasis will be placed on analysing arguments.
-Common fallacies and stratagems will be discussed, with the aim of learning how to detect and avoid them.
 The relationship between critical thinking and ethics will be thoroughly examined.

 The teaching involves both lectures and discussion sessions.
 Assignments will primarily be aimed at practical tasks relevant to everyday experiences.